termux/termux.github.io/README.md

 ### Termux.com

-This is the source repository for [termux.github.io](https://termux.github.io).
+This is the source repository for [termux.github.io](https://termux.github.io) and its redirect site [termux.org](https://termux.org).
 ##